anti-social/elasticsearch-collapse-extension/README.md

 ### [Top hits aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics-top-hits-aggregation.html)

-This kind of aggregation is not recommended to use for collapsing:
+This kind of aggregation is not recommended using for collapsing:

 > We do not recommend using top_hits as a top-level aggregation.
 If you want to group search hits, use the collapse parameter instead.

-Also we need to populute documents with some random values.
+We also need to populate documents with some random values.

 Although top hits aggregation calls rescore phase, its parent aggregation doesn't.
 So we cannot sort groups using rescored score.